The Rise and Fall of Michigan Avenue

 Attempts to restrict building height along the new avenue were doomed to frustration.
 The city adopted a new zoning law in 1923 that allowed very much taller buildings than those recommended by either Burnham or the property owners' association.
 With no mechanism to enforce their aesthetic injunctions, the association watched as renegade owners adorned the upper avenue with buildings of 16, 17, 25, 37, and 41 stories that stood incongruously next to buildings a quarter their size.

 Clearly, developers expected the North Michigan boom of the 1920s to last forever.
+They always do.
 Major buildings like the London Guarantee, and the McGraw-Hill Building at 520 N. Michigan, had side and/or rear facades constructed of cheaper brick rather than expensive stone on the assumption that a similarly tall building would soon go up next door and conceal them.
 The Depression frustrated such hopes, with the result that North Michigan always looked unfinished.

 Stamper regrets the results of this conflict between the greed for return on investment and what he calls the "civic conscience" of the propertied class.
 He is being generous; the early prescriptions for a human-scaled avenue owed more to the owners' desire to create a marketable un-Loop-like ambiance than to any sense of the public good.
-Return on investment has always been the standard of design; Stamper notes that the North Michigan Avenue Business Association, the current version of the old North Central group, supported the demolition of the London Guarantee and Accident Building when that abomination was proposed in 1987.
+Return on investment has always been the standard of design; Stamper notes that the North Michigan Avenue Business Association, the current version of the old North Central group, supported the demolition of the London Guarantee and Accident Building when that outrage was proposed in 1987.

 In Stamper's view, the early success of the avenue threatens its demise.
 The way that land economics is reshaping the physical environment of the street is perfectly illustrated at 900 N. Michigan.
 The original occupant of that lot was a ten-story apartment building with ground-floor shops, built in the '20s.
 Stamper calls it "a perfect complement" to the Drake Hotel and the Fourth Presbyterian Church nearby.
 The owners had designed the structure so it could be expanded to 20 stories.
 But the Depression short-circuited the expansion, and the construction of newer apartments to the east that blocked lake views reduced the appeal of its rental apartments.
 The building was torn down in 1984.